TWKB/Specification/twkb.md

 ## Storage of coordinates

 All storage is **integers**.
-So what happens is that the value gets multiplied with 10^precission-value, and is then rounded to closest integer when reading the twkb, the value should be divided with 10^precission-value
+So what happens is that the value gets multiplied with 10^precission-value, and is then rounded to closest integer<br>
+when reading the twkb, the value should be divided with 10^precission-value

 So if the precission value is 2, we multiply the value with 100 and rounds the result to closest integer when we create out twkb-geometry and do the reveresed operation when we read it.

 ## Delta value array rules

 This is about how the coordinates are serialized.
-The problem to be solved is that we want to use as little space as possible to store out coordinates.
+The problem to be solved is that we want to use as little space as possible to store our coordinates.<br>
-To do that we cannot just use a fixed size because than we have to use the biggest size possible nessecary.
-Instead we have to find a way to change the storage size as the need changes.
+To do that we cannot just use a fixed data type because than we have to use the biggest size possible nessecary.
+Instead we have to find a way to change the storage size as the need changes. <br>
-The delta value between two coordinates vary a lot.
+The delta value between two coordinates vary a lot.<br>

-This can be solved in a lot oof ways, each one with it's pros and cons.
-In the first TWKB-byte, bit nr 2-4 describes which serialisation method that is used.
+This can be solved in a lot of ways, each one with it's pros and cons.
+In the first TWKB-byte, bit nr 2-4 describes which serialisation method that is used. <br>
 That gives only 8 possibilities, but that will have to do for now

 ### method nr 0 <br>
 This method is tested.
 It seems fast and quite compressed.

-as seen from the clients perspective :
+as seen from the clients perspective :<br>
-Reading the first point array in the twkb-geometry
+Reading the first point array in the twkb-geometry<br>

-1)	first read INT32 x "number of dimmensions" that is the first point described with full coordinates
+* 1)	first read INT32 x "number of dimmensions"<br>
+		that is the first point described with full coordinates

-2)	read one INT8
+* 2)	read one INT8<br>
-		there is two possibilities:
+		there is two possibilities:<br>
-		a)		the value is between -127 and 127
+**		a)		the value is between -127 and 127<br>
 					That is our delta value.
-The difference between the first point first dimmension and the second point first dimmension.
+The difference between the first point first dimmension and the second point first dimmension.<br>
-		b)		the value is -127 (or binary value 11111111 on most systems), it is a flag of that the coordinate didn't fit in INT8. then read another INT8, the value of that is telling what size that is used instead.
-The value referes to number of bytes, so 1 is INT8, 2 is INT16 and 4 is INT32 then we can read our coordinate using that size.
-That new size is now the current size and will be used until we meet a new "change in size flag"
+**		b)		the value is -127 (or binary value 11111111 on most systems), it is a flag of that the coordinate didn't fit in INT8. <br>
+					then read another INT8, the value of that is telling what size that is used instead.
+The value referes to number of bytes, so 1 is INT8, 2 is INT16 and 4 is INT32<br>
+						then we can read our coordinate using that size.
+That new size is now the current size and will be used until we meet a new "change in size flag"<br>

-3)	use the last used size to read again. if the value is the lowest possible number with the current size it is a change in size, and the next INT8 will tell what size to be used.
+* 3)	use the last used size to read again.<br>
+		if the value is the lowest possible number with the current size it is a change in size, and the next INT8 will tell what size to be used.

 Same thing in other words:

-1)	first coordinate is stored with 1 INT32 per dimmension
+* 1)	first coordinate is stored with 1 INT32 per dimmension
-2)	next one is always INT8 giving a delta value or signaling a change in size
+* 2)	next one is always INT8 giving a delta value or signaling a change in size
-3)	Changes in size is signaled by the lowest possible number that the storage size can hold:
+* 3)	Changes in size is signaled by the lowest possible number that the storage size can hold:
-		INT8 -> -128
+		INT8 -> -128	<br>
-		INT16 -> -32768
+		INT16 -> -32768<br>
-		INT32 -> -2147483648
+		INT32 -> -2147483648<br>

-		this can be evaluted from:
+		this can be evaluted from:<br>
-		INT8 -> -1<<7
+		INT8 -> -1<<7<br>
-		INT16 -> -1<<15
+		INT16 -> -1<<15<br>
-		INT32 -> -1<<31
+		INT32 -> -1<<31<br>
-4)	first byte after "size change flag" tells the new current flag:
+* 4)	first byte after "size change flag" tells the new current flag:
-		1 -> INT8
+		1 -> INT8<br>
-		2 -> INT16
+		2 -> INT16<br>
-		3 -> INT32
+		3 -> INT32<br>

-5)	after a change that new value is valid until a new "size change flag" is met
+* 5)	after a change that new value is valid until a new "size change flag" is met

 ### method nr 1  <br>